-Figure 2: Axial T2-FS (left) and sagittal T1 post-contrast (right) images of the head demonstrate expansile FLAIR hyperintensity in the bilateral cerebellar hemispheres.
+Figure 2: Axial T2-FS (left) and sagittal T1 postcontrast (right) images of the head demonstrate expansile FLAIR hyperintensity in the bilateral cerebellar hemispheres.
 There is a flocculent appearance of the signal abnormality with heterogeneous internal contrast enhancement.
 The patient presented with history of viral illness, nausea, vomiting, and multiple neurologic deficits on exam.
-The lesions subsequently resolved following treatment with IVIG and steroids.
+The lesions subsequently resolved after treatment with intravenous immunoglobulin and steroids.

 - Nonspecific neurologic findings related to location of demyelination